Roasted Green Chile Sauce

 This post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links.
 As an Amazon Associate I earn from qualifying purchases.

 Although my garden is located far away from the traditional foods grown in the Southwest, I love the spicy flavors of Tex-Mex foods and can’t resist experimenting with growing different types of peppers.
-I am a wimp when it comes to hot peppers, and find the mild, sweet heat of Anaheim type chiles a good foundation to most Mexican inspired dishes.
+I am a wimp when it comes to hot peppers, and I find the mild, sweet heat of Anaheim-type chiles a good foundation for most Mexican-inspired dishes.
 It is easy to turn up the heat a bit by adding a jalapeño or two.

 Growing peppers in cold climates can be challenging, but it can be done if transplants are started early indoors under lights.
 The pepper plants are transplanted in the garden when the weather warms, and they have a small window available to produce and ripen fruit before our growing season ends.
 See 10 Tips to Growing Peppers in Colder Climates for more growing tips.